gvwilson/sdxpy/en/src/parser/index.md

 [% inc pat="tokenizer_collapse_example.*" fill="py out" %]

 This simple tokenizer is readable, efficient, and wrong.
-The problem is that the expression `ab*` means "a single `a` followed by zero or more `b`".
+The problem is that the expression `ab*` is supposed to mean "a single `a` followed by zero or more `b`".
-If we combine the letters `a` and `b` as we read them, though, we wind up with "zero or more repetitions of `ab`":
+If we combine the letters `a` and `b` as we read them, though, we wind up with "zero or more repetitions of `ab`".
+In jargon terms,
+our parser is [%i "greedy algorithm" "algorithm!greedy" %][%g greedy_algorithm "greedy" %][%/i%], but we need it to be [%i "lazy algorithm" "algorithm!lazy" %][%g lazy_matching "lazy" %][%/i%]:

 [% inc pat="tokenizer_collapse_error.*" fill="py out" %]

-The solution is to treat each regular character as its own literal in this stage and then combine things later:
+The solution is to treat each regular character as its own literal in this stage and combine them later.
 Doing this lets us get rid of the nested `if` for handling `^` and `$` as well:

 [% inc file="tokenizer.py" keep="tokenize" %]